 There are benefits of each but bottom line is, if you aren’t issuing airline tickets, CLIA is a viable alternative.

-ARC and IATA are must-haves if you’re ticketing.
-Keep in mind that you don’t necessarily need to get your own CLIA number, you can always go under an umbrella organization like a host agency.
-If you’re working with a host agency, you will be using their identification number and won’t have the costs associated with obtaining your own CLIA number.
-This is beneficial for travel agents (both home based agents and store front agencies) because your revenue is combined with other agents under that host agency’s identification number.
+ARC and IATA are must-haves if you’re ticketing air-only reservation.
+Keep in mind that you don’t necessarily need to get your own CLIA number—you can always go under an umbrella organization like a host agency.
+If you’re working with a host agency, you will be using their identification number and won’t incur the costs associated with obtaining your own CLIA number.
+This is beneficial for travel agents (both home based agents and store front agencies) because your revenue is combined with that of other agents under that host agency’s identification number.
 Typically, this leads to higher commissions than you could get on your own.
 You can always get your own CLIA number but if you can make more in commission with a host agency, it usually doesn’t make sense.

 CLIA Number Requirements:

-If you are an umbrella organizations such as a host agency or a storefront with employees, you’ll have to choose the agency membership option.
+If you are an umbrella organization such as a host agency or a storefront with employees, you’ll have to choose the agency membership option.

-To be eligible for a CLIA card your agency must be affiliated with CLIA.
-All non-management CLIA card holders must take specified classes and exams.
-Agents have 2 years to achieve their Accredited Cruise Counselor (ACC) accreditation or their CLIA card may be revoked for a minimum of 1 year.
+To be eligible for an EMBARC ID, your agency must be affiliated with CLIA.
+All non-management EMBARC ID holders must take specified classes and exams.
+Agents have 2 years to achieve their Accredited Cruise Counselor (ACC) accreditation, or their EMBARC ID card may be revoked for a minimum of 1 year.

-Cost for the card ranges from $29-49/yr per agent depending on the number of agents under your CLIA number and the type of membership you have.
-CLIA cards are most often used for proof that you’re a seller of travel for industry events such as trainings, seminars at sea, or FAM (familiarization) trips.
+Cost for the card ranges from $49-109/yr per agent depending on the number of agents under your CLIA number and the type of membership you have.
+EMBARC IDs are most often used for proof that you’re a seller of travel for industry events such as trainings, seminars at sea, or FAM (familiarization) trips.

 Things still unclear?
 No worries, drop your questions (or feedback) in the comments below.
 For those social fanatics, here’s where you can find me online to chat things over: Facebook, Twitter, or Google+.
 I’ve worked in the industry for quite a few years and specialized in helping agents start and grow their home based travel agencies.
 If you’re one of them, I’m here to help out!